 The Eastern Division (Pocatello/Twin Falls) serves the following counties: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls.

-You can check the court’s website for location details and the latest COVID-19 regulations.
 The court clerk in each district can provide you with information but not legal advice.
 The clerks can also approve installment plans and down payments on the filing fee.
 Call the clerk and ask about a recommended down payment before you submit your installment plan request.
 You can pay with cash, money order, or cashier’s check.

 Idaho Bankruptcy Exemptions